PrityPatel/Sari_App/README.md

-# Sari Trends, Friends & Styles
+# Sari Friends, Trends & Styles

   A working full-stack application (with initial seed data) hosted on heroku: